JumpTask logo

 Key skills?
 Strong language and grammar.
 Careful eyes for detail.
 Being able to read fast and keep labels consistent.
 A bit of comfort with spreadsheets or tagging tools.
 And, when rules get fuzzy, leaving clear notes.

-Estimated earnings: For entry tasks, expect roughly $5–$12/hour; more specialized projects land around $15–$30/hour.
+Estimated earnings: For entry tasks, expect roughly $5–$12/hr; more specialized projects land around $15–$30/hr.

 Love breaking down episodes?
 This gig is all about writing reviews and quick recaps of new drops, finales, or best-of lists.
-Publish on a blog, pitch entertainment websites or niche blogs, or script for a YouTube channel and make short-form video content.
+Publish on a blog, pitch to entertainment websites or niche blogs, or script for a YouTube channel and make short-form video content.
 It’s fun, opinion-driven work and a real way to earn extra cash from streaming.

 Beginners often use Medium or Vocal Media – you write, publish, and can earn a bit from views.
 Want clients right away?
 Try Upwork or Fiverr, where you can sell review services straight to people looking for writers.